openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 changes.

 ### Goals
+* Choose a default CNI that will meet most MicroShift users' needs while being supportable by the OpenShift networking team.

-* Implement a default CNI that satisfies the described user histories while minimizing the impact on footprint.
+* Implement a default CNI that satisfies the described user stories while minimizing the impact on footprint.

 * The CNI plugin should run without the ClusterNetworkOperator, providing